 If you’re visiting Bolzano during asparagus season in April or May, be sure to try a dish with “spargel”.
 Our asparagus risotto was as good as a sweetly sung melody from Walther von der Vogelweide himself!

-After lunch, head west on Via Portici.
+After lunch, venture west on Via dei Portici.
 You’re about to go back in time…way back.
 You’ll eventually come to the home of Bolzano’s most famous resident at the South Tyrol Museum of Archaeology.

-At the age of 5,300 years old, Ötzi the Iceman is a remarkably well-preserved corpse.
+At the age of 5,300 years old, Ötzi the Iceman is an astonishingly well-preserved corpse.
 Mummified naturally by glacier ice, he’s the oldest intact human body ever found.
-His discovery by two hikers in 1991 on a mountainside in South Tyrol’s Ötztal Alps shook the world.
+His discovery by two hikers in 1991 shook the world.
+They found him high up on a mountainside in the Ötztal Alps above Val Venosta — a valley in South Tyrol famous for its sunken bell tower of Curon.

 Analysis of his body indicates an arrow cut Ötzi’s life short.
 Fortunately, that type of hospitality has long left South Tyrol.

 When you’re through visiting Ötzi, you may be craving a mid-afternoon snack.
-Head back to the city center to the Piazza delle Erbe, a lively marketplace since 1295.
+Walk back to the city center to the Piazza delle Erbe, a beaming outdoor marketplace that cannot be missed.

-#8 Encounter the Legend of St. Francis…and a Descendant of Dracula
+#6 Encounter the Legend of St. Francis…and Dracula

 From the market, wander north along the Franziskanergasse to the Franciscan Friary.
 Founded in 1221, the friary contains a Gothic church, chapel and cloisters with frescoes dating back to the 14th century.

-Taking time to study the lively scenes as you walk under the cloisters is a rewarding experience for anyone curious about medieval history.
+Taking time to decipher the haunting scenes as you walk under the cloisters is a rewarding experience for anyone curious about medieval history.

 It is believed Saint Francis partook in Mass in the Chapel while visiting Bolzano with his cloth merchant father who was in town on business.

 His name was Petru Schiopul, but he was known as “Peter the Lame”.
 He died in 1594.
-His remains rest within a tomb sealed with a stone bearing the carving of a bull’s head, the traditional symbol of Moldavia as well as a carving of the devil.
+His remains are sealed with a stone bearing the carving of a bull’s head, the traditional symbol of Moldavia as well as a carving of the devil.

-Next, you can venture up to the ancient ruins of Schloss Rafenstein, which watch over the city.
-Enjoy some of the South Tyrolean treats you picked up earlier as you admire the views.
+Next, you can climb up to the ancient ruins of Schloss Rafenstein, which watch over the city.
+Enjoy some of the South Tyrolean treats you picked up earlier as you take in the views.

-Then head over to Castel Roncolo (Schloss Runkelstein), also known as the Painted Castle (note: the castle is also accessible from the Talvera-Promenade in the city center or the line 12 shuttle bus from Waltherplatz).
-This well-preserved 12th-century castle showcases frescoes inside and out lending a colorful window back to life in medieval times.
+Then race over to Castel Roncolo (Schloss Runkelstein), also known as the Painted Castle (note: the castle is also accessible from the Talvera-Promenade in the city center or the line 12 shuttle bus from Waltherplatz).
+This well-preserved 12th-century castle is literally illustrated.
+An abundance of frescoes graces its walls providing an eye-popping window to medieval life.

 If you’re feeling inclined to embark on a wine tasting, Bolzano will enchant you with the exquisite Alpine wines of South Tyrol.
+More than 300 hectares (700+ acres) of vineyards encircle Bolzano.
 In fact, a saying you might hear while visiting is “Venice may swim on water, but Bolzano swims on wine.”

 An unforgettable place to explore this truth is a winery located deep within a mountain on the northern end of town.
 Intrigued?
 Read more about our tasting at Kellerei Bozen.
 Making a trek to this 100+-year-old icon of wine while visiting Bolzano is a must for wine and architecture lovers alike.

-There is not any shortage of exceptional evening dining options in and around Bolzano.
-Our recommendation is to head back to the city center to dine at the much-celebrated Restaurant Laurin located in the Parkhotel Laurin.
+There is no shortage of exceptional evening dining options in and around Bolzano.
+Our recommendation is to voyage back to the city center to dine at the much-celebrated Restaurant Laurin located in the Parkhotel Laurin.
 Here, you can let the culinary magic of head chef Manuel Astuto dazzle your senses in an Art Noveau setting beautified with palm trees.

 No matter where you choose to eat, be sure to order a glass of Lagrein as you’re in the home of this robustly flavored, but smooth wine.